-Honestly, I didn’t believe in any of those stories until I experienced it first hand.
+Honestly, I didn’t believe in any of those stories until I experienced them first hand.
 During my school years, I had won creative writing contests.
-I was the national topper in English in my 10th Grade pan-Indian (CBSE board) examination.
+I topped in English Language Arts in pan-Indian examinations.
 Innately, I had a passion for the scriptures of Sanatana Dharma.
 Still, I neither had the confidence nor the acumen required to write.
 And, I most certainly didn’t have the much-needed spiritual insight.
 In essence, I was (and continue to be) just the average Joe.

-In a retreat in Canada, I raced to assist someone spreading a blanket on the meditation floor.
-The revered Om Swami, who was standing nearby, said (translated from Hindi), “Leave that (blanket) alone, I will get some other task done from you!”
+In a retreat in Canada, I raced to help someone spread a blanket on the meditation floor.
+The revered Om Swami, who was standing nearby, quipped (translated from Hindi), “Leave that (blanket) alone.
+I will get some other task done from you!”
 I was surprised and didn’t understand it at that time.

 Science or Myth?

 In that case, how do we proceed with our spiritual progress through Sanatana Dharma?
-That’s my mission: to highlight how some open-for-all practices can lead you to your liberation.
+That’s my mission: to highlight the wisdom from the scriptures that can lead you to your liberation.
 Perhaps, that was the purpose of my receiving this unique type of Deeksha, which triggered immense spiritual insight and led to my fulfillment.
-Still, in my dream, my beloved Om Swami signified me as his spiritual friend!

 As a closing note, there is no one-size-fits-all answer to whether Deeksha is necessary or not.
 Frankly, it is not in our hands at all!
 For a sincere seeker, whoever’s to be your Guru will be, and whatever you need for your spiritual progress will happen as it ought to happen.
 Quoting Swami, “Express your desire for a Guru to the universe and then go about with your responsibilities.
 Let Nature take care of the rest.”